-It is strongly recommended that the arrangement of the fixings of the new panel is changed to avoid using the existing rivet holes in the support frame.
-Ensure allowance for adequate panel fixings edge distance.
-Otherwise, it is always recommended that the support frame is replaced with new ones where possible to not use the existing rivet holes in the support frame.
+Where panel removal or replacement is required, it is strongly recommended that the arrangement of the fixings of the new panel is changed, with adequate panel fixings edge distances, to avoid using the existing screw holes in the battens.
+This is because the pull-out capacity of the screw reduces every time the existing holes are reused.

+If changing the panel fixings arrangement is not desired, it is always recommended that the batten is replaced with new ones where possible to not use the existing screw holes in the battens.